MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 ### Final Thoughts:

-My solution during the interview wasn't the best, nor was it the same as what the interviewer had, and I will keep trying my hardest to explain my thought process and become a better dev over time.
-But from a techincal perspective I'd argue my solution was simpler to understand and code up, so that's going to be my takeaway from my own blog ("LFG!!
-I'm always right, I love confirmation bias" /s).
+My solution during the interview wasn't the best, nor was it the same as what the interviewer had used, and I will keep trying my hardest to explain my thought process and become a better dev over time.
+But from a techincal perspective I'd argue my solution was simpler to understand and program so its better for an interview solution, and that's going to be my takeaway from my own blog (LFG!!
+I'm always right, I love self-confirmation bias /s).

 To the interviewers out there: don't be like that guy please, we're tired and jobless.